Save This Recipe

 Creative Ways to Use Banana Peels (That Aren’t Weird, Promise)

-Here’s where it gets fun.
-Because once you stop thinking of banana peels as waste, a bunch of clever uses start showing up.
+Here’s where it gets a little fun.
+Because when you stop treating banana peels like pure trash, suddenly, all kinds of clever uses pop up.

 1. Toss ‘Em Into Smoothies